 I was often guilty of over-complicating software I would build.
 Along with my team, I as the lead, built this great piece of software that will reprice items on Amazon, search for new listings, and help manage your entire Amazon Marketplace experience.
 The software included a distributed system that runs across a variety of servers so that the solution could scale and service the world.
 I personally spent about 18 months working on it, with some customers using it.
 Additionally, I brought a team in to work with me on it every weekend for about 3 months as well.

 Whenever I thought it was ready, I would think, “But it has to…” It always needed more.
 It was never good enough.
-I over complicated the entire solution before I even proved the software would sale.
+I over complicated the entire solution before I even proved the software would sell.
 Long story short is that the software never went fully to market.
 I do have one customer using it.
-They have been using it and paying for it for about three years now.
-Had I not over-complicated the whole thing, we could have taken it to market, found it limitations faster, and built something even better.
+They have been using it and paying for it for about six years now.
+Had I not over-complicated the whole thing, we could have taken it to market, found its limitations faster, and built something even better.
 The complexity of the software was an enemy of it’s execution.
 It’s execution being taking it to a larger market.
 Sure, one company is using it, but had I not over-complicated it, maybe a thousand companies would be using it.

 Think In Outcomes